ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/features/examples.rst

   else:
     self.step1.setPassed(actual="http response OK")

-Adaptateur Telnet
+Telnet adapter
 --------------

-L'adaptateur ``Telnet`` permet de se connecter sur des machines disposant une interface telnet.
+The `` Telnet`` adapter is used to connect to machines with a telnet interface.

-La configuration de l'adaptateur consiste à indiquer à minima:
+The configuration of the adapter consists of indicating at least:
- - l'adresse ip du serveur distant
+  - the ip address of the remote server
- - le port du serveur distant (par défaut 23)
+  - the remote server port (default 23)

-Exemple de configuration de l'adaptateur dans la section ``prepare`` du test.
+Example of configuring the adapter in the `` prepared`` section of the test.

 .. code-block:: python